Skip to content

 • Representatives of other staff groups, professional bodies, unions

-Our case studies from The University of Hertfordshire and Cardiff University offer insights into how others have built a strategic team to support the implementation of the discovery tool.
+Our case study from The University of Hertfordshire offers insights into how others have built a strategic team to support the implementation of the discovery tool.

 Your rationale and intended benefits